kptdev/kpt/site/reference/fn/sink/README.md

 kpt fn sink DIR [flags]

 DIR:
-  Path to a local directory to resources to.
+  Path to a local directory to write resources to.
 Directory must exist.
 ```

 <!--mdtogo-->